-They also managed not to eye-roll at my ridiculous clumsiness that I am notorious for with my friends; somehow I spilt the entire pot of olive oil and balsamic vinegar over our table, launched my fork across the restaurant and dribbled wine down my top within the space of five minutes… and this was before the bottle of (delicious) Picpoul was consumed.
+They also managed not to eye-roll at my ridiculous clumsiness that I am notorious for; somehow I spilt the entire pot of olive oil and balsamic vinegar over our table, launched my fork across the restaurant and dribbled wine down my top within the space of five minutes… and this was before the bottle of delicious Picpoul was consumed.
 Lord, please give me strength.

 I was really pleasantly surprised that the Flint House have a full vegan menu with a multitude of interesting options; generally, small-plate/tapas style restaurants don’t cater too impressively for vegans, so I was super pleased that I had so much to choose from.

 ‘I won’t eat that’ or ‘I guess I can try it’ were the words uttered from my boyfriends mouth when I perused which plates I wanted to try myself, however when they arrived, he probably scoffed more of it all than I did and we both thoroughly enjoyed each dish.